-Midterm reflection
+Midterm Reflection

 Andrea Garraway

 Liberty University

 Midterm reflection

 The process of internship can be regarded as an integrative process that enables the development of practitioners; since it helps counselors, such as myself, become aware of weaknesses and search for ways of enhancing them.
 In this reflective paper, the processes of internship supervision that lead towards the growth and development of the professional and personal selves of a counselor are examined.